Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Phenomenology of the New Model

-In Fig.~\ref{fig:tuningparadynamic} we see that, indeed, the parameters $\tilde Q_g$ and $\tilde Q_q$ exhibit a $Q_0$-dependence that is quite close to linear.
+In Fig.~\ref{fig:tuningparadynamic} we see that, indeed, the parameters $\tilde Q_g$ and $\tilde Q_q$ exhibit a $Q_0$-dependence that is quite close to linear particularly for $\tilde Q_g$, which governs the gluon splitting dynamics of the dynamical model.
+For $\tilde Q_q$ the expected behavior only sets in for $Q_0>1.3$~GeV, which is likely related to the fact that it governs the cluster fission dynamics that takes place at a later stage and may not have sufficient room to adapt for low $Q_0$ values.
 At the same time, in comparison the other four hadronization parameters (${\mathtt{Cl}_{\mathtt{max}}}$, ${\mathtt{Cl}_{\mathtt{pow}}}$, $\mathtt{PwtSquark}$ and $\mathtt{PwtDIquark}$) are, indeed, rather $Q_0$-insensitive.
 The behavior is again not perfect, with ${\mathtt{Cl}_{\mathtt{max}}}$ and ${\mathtt{Cl}_{\mathtt{pow}}}$ exhibiting rather large uncertainties, but it can nevertheless be observed rather clearly.
 In contrast, we can see a somewhat larger $Q_0$-dependence of the same four parameters for the default model in Fig.~\ref{fig:tuningparadefault}.
 This is visible most prominently for $\mathtt{PwtDIquark}$.
 Since these parameters directly affect the Baryon production and thus the charge particle multiplicities generated in the simulation, we can conclude that in the default model the shower cutoff value $Q_0$ affects these multiplicities so that the tuned value of $\mathtt{PwtDIquark}$ needs to compensate in a significant way.
 In the novel dynamical hadronization model this rather unnatural feature is not visible.
+We also note that the not completely smooth behavior visible for some of the model parameters as a function of $Q_0$ can be partly attributed to mass, threshold as well as some exceptional kinematic effects that can take place in the cluster model when $Q_0$ is varied.
 Overall, the results shown in Figs.~\ref{fig:tuningparadefault} and \ref{fig:tuningparadynamic} again confirm that the novel dynamical hadronization model achieves a better separation of the low-scale hadronization processes from the parton level description provided by the parton shower.
 This separation is essentially the MC simulation analogue of factorization in analytic QCD studies and an important prerequisite for the parton shower cutoff to be interpreted as a factorization scale.